What to Do If You Lose the H-1B Lottery: NIW, EB-1A, and O-1 Alternatives (2026 Update)

 | EB-2 PERM | Green Card (EB-2) | Yes | No | Lower | PERM + I-140: 1-2 years |

-Let us focus on the paths most suitable for STEM professionals.
+Below we focus on the pathways most suitable for STEM professionals.

-For most STEM professionals with research backgrounds or technical expertise, NIW is the most worthwhile alternative path to consider.
+For most STEM professionals with research backgrounds or technical expertise, NIW is the most worthwhile alternative pathway to consider.

-Why Is NIW Most Suitable for H-1B Lottery Non-Selectees? #
+Why NIW Is Best Suited for Those Who Lost the H-1B Lottery #

-One of H-1B's pain points is complete dependence on employers.
-NIW allows you to self-petition, without employer restrictions.
-Even if you currently have no job, are changing jobs, or your employer is unwilling to support your green card application, NIW can move forward.
+One of H-1B's pain points is complete dependence on an employer.
+NIW allows you to file in your own name, free from employer constraints.
+Whether you are currently unemployed, changing jobs, or your employer is unwilling to support your green card application, NIW can still move forward.

 NIW is an immigrant visa (green card) category that involves no lottery whatsoever.
-As long as you meet the requirements, submit the application, and USCIS will adjudicate it.
+As long as you meet the requirements, you file your application, and USCIS adjudicates it.

-Compared to EB-1A, NIW has a more accessible threshold.
-You do not need to be a "top talent" in your field; you just need to demonstrate that your work has national importance, you are capable of advancing the field, and that waiving labor certification serves the national interest.
+Compared to EB-1A, NIW has a more attainable threshold.
+You do not need to be a "top talent" in your field -- you only need to demonstrate that your work has national importance, that you are well-positioned to advance the field, and that waiving the labor certification serves the national interest.
 For STEM professionals with some publications, patents, or industry contributions, these requirements are achievable.

 FY2022 NIW approval rate was approximately 96%.
-While this may change as application volumes grow, it remains a very favorable window.
+While this may change as application volumes grow, the current window remains very favorable.

 NIW + H-1B Dual-Track Strategy: The smartest approach is to pursue NIW and H-1B simultaneously.
-Continue participating in the annual H-1B lottery (you might win), while simultaneously preparing your NIW application.
-The two do not conflict -- NIW is an immigrant petition, H-1B is a nonimmigrant visa.
-Even if you win the H-1B, a previously submitted NIW application is unaffected and provides additional green card security.
+Continue entering the annual H-1B lottery (in case you get lucky), while also preparing your NIW application.
+The two do not conflict -- NIW is an immigration application while H-1B is a nonimmigrant visa.
+Even if you win the H-1B lottery, your already-filed NIW application is unaffected and provides additional green card security.

 NIW Basic Requirements Review #

-Under the Dhanasar framework, NIW applications must satisfy three conditions:
+Under the Dhanasar framework, NIW applicants must satisfy three conditions:

 - Prong 1: Your proposed endeavor has substantial merit and national importance

-- Prong 2: You are well positioned to advance the endeavor (educational background + past achievements)
+- Prong 2: You are well positioned to advance the endeavor (education + track record)

-- Prong 3: Waiving the labor certification requirement serves the national interest
+- Prong 3: On balance, it would be beneficial to waive the labor certification requirement

 NIW Timeline #